 Alright, that’s it for this lesson.
 Next time, I’m going to share some visitor segmentation best practices.
 I’ll see you there!

-Hey, it’s Csaba, and welcome back!
+Hey, welcome back!
 In this lesson, we’re going to discuss how to segment your visitors.
 Let’s get right into it!

 Picking the right visitor segments is usually no easy task, since there are nearly unlimited ways to segment your visitors.
 Now I’ll try to share a couple of best practices that the best online businesses employ when creating separate audiences for personalized messages.